richiejp/jdp/docs/src/development.md

 Jupyter notebooks can be replaced or supplemented with something else if it better suites a given use case.
 Also scripts and reports do not need to be written as Jupyter notebooks; it is down to the author's discretion.

-# Coding standards and principals

-The standards and principals change depending on the stage of the product/component life cycle and what the component is.
-For now there are three stages to the life cycle.
-These are listed below along with the principals you should follow.

-Components don't necessarily need to start as experimental and progress in a linear fashion.
-They can be added at any stage.
-Use the stage specific principals to decide what stage to use.

-Components are also differentiated by type: library, script and report.
-The life cycle stages only apply to the library and scripts which automate some core functionality (e.g. caching data in the master node).

-!!! warning

-	Principals and maxims are never perfect.
-They just provide a common point of reference.
-Without them it is a free-for-all, so please try to apply them.

-## Universal Principals

-These apply all the time

-### The Silver Rule

-Do *not* do to others what you would *not* like to be done to you.

-### Be polite, but critical and seek criticism

-We want the correct solution not to feel like we have the correct solution.

-### Do the easiest thing to change later

-When in doubt, take the path which is easiest to leave later.

-### Show me the code

-Compare your options, make a hypothesis, prove it. (preference for action).

-### Small batch sizes

-Make your feeback loop as tight as possible.
-Risk making your PRs too small, never too big.

-### Rule of three (sane DRY)

-If you need to do something once; write it inline, twice; copy and paste, three times; create an abstraction (namely a function).

-### The solution should be simpler than the problem

-This is not about solutions which create new opportunities and therefor more complexity.

-## Life cycle

-### Experimental

-The proof of concept (POC) stage which allows you to just make it work in the shortest time possible.
-You are free to take on technical debt at this stage and take shortcuts.

-Experimental components can be merged, but will be deleted if they are abandoned.
-They must align with the below principals otherwise they are just poorly written features and won't be merged.

-#### Create a falsifiable hypothesis

-Clearly state what you are trying to prove, what failure would look like and what success would be.
-A component or PR can only be categorised as experimental if it is clearly an experiment.

-#### Do not over-engineer

-Just do the simplest, easiest thing to prove the feature's viability.
-Use workarounds to solve problems further down the stack.
-Do not generalise if a specific solution will meet your current requirements regardless of the consequences.

-#### Track your technical debt

-You need to keep a list of your technical debt (i.e. a TODO list) which can be used to estimate the cost of turning an experimental component into a stable one.

-### Stable

-Components and code which we won't delete without obsoleting them first.

-#### Think in the long term

-Assume your code will be run for 10 years and that any mistake will cost many times your own labor and that any improvement will have a huge payoff.

-#### Document once instead of answering many

-It is better to spend a few hours documenting than many hours answering.

-#### Upstream first

-Propagate your fixes back to the community and...

-#### Fix whatever needs to be fixed

-Fixing problems further down the stack can have fractal benefits that are not immediately obvious.

-### Legacy

-Components or APIs which can only be accessed through a versioned interface and only use versioned interfaces.
-That is, the function names and/or namespaces have the version number in the name.
-The behaviour of versioned interfaces does not change allowing scripts or reports to use them indefinitely without any maintenance due to changes in the library.
-Legacy components are deleted if they are not used enough.

-Otherwise the principals are the same as the Stable stage.

-## Library coding standards

-This applies to code providing core functionality of the project.
-This includes some scripts and reports, but we will just refer to them as the library coding standards.

-### Documentation and commenting

-Use documentation strings wherever possible, these are vastly more useful than inline comments.
-Only use inline comments for annotating very unusual code.

-### Prefer explicit over implicit

-Type annotate all interfaces.
-Learn Julia's type system use it to lock down your code.
-Type parameters, abstract types and multiple dispatch allow for so much freedom it is rarely desirable to use implicit types (in function arguments or structs).

-Implicit types are often OK for local variables, but adding type annotations can help make code clearer.

-# Project status

-Presently the entire project is a POC with no stable modules defined.